elizahan0302/2026Spr5240L2DLwithPy/README.md

 - Audio generation errors

 If an error occurs, the app shows a friendly message to the user and provides debugging details for development purposes.

+## License

+This project is licensed under the GNU General Public License v3.0.

+It was developed for educational purposes as part of the ISOM5240 Individual Assignment.

 ## Notes